How Progressive Delivery Drives Fast Feedback and Insights

 While you can implement progressive deployment with other tools like Kubernetes, Armory enables continuous delivery at scale.

 For companies seeking a SaaS deployment solution, Armory also offers Project Borealis.
 Project Borealis delivers intelligent deployments-as-a-service so that your developers can focus on building great code, rather than deploying it.
 Project Borealis is currently available as an early access service to our design partners.
 Project Borealis is a drop in replacement for kubectl that can deploy using progressive deployments.
-If you’d like to learn more, sign up to become a design partner.

 As software complexity has grown, the deployment process has become challenging.
 You can simplify this process with tools like Kubernetes to roll out changes to a cluster of servers at the click of a button, but that’s not all that continuous delivery is good for.